therobertc/oef-sdk-python/README.md

 ## Run the tests

-To run the tests, first do:

-    pip install -r requirements.txt

-Then, you need to clone [oef-core](https://github.com/fetchai/oef-core) repository and build the project:
+To run the tests, you need to clone [oef-core](https://github.com/fetchai/oef-core) repository and build the project.
+Check that you have installed all the dependencies (see [INSTALL.txt](https://github.com/fetchai/oef-core/blob/master/INSTALL.txt)):

     python scripts/setup_test.py

 Finally:

-    tox
+    tox -e py3x

+Where `x` depends on your Python version (either 3.5, 3.6 or 3.7).

 ## Documentation

 For the documentation we use [Sphinx](http://www.sphinx-doc.org/en/master/).

+- Install the required packages with Pipenv and activate the shell:

+      pipenv install --dev
+      pipenv shell

-You can build it with:
+- Then build the docs with:

       cd docs/
       make html

 And then just open `index.html` in the `build/html` folder.